OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Hidden within the Toblerone logo is the image of a bear standing on its hind legs.
 Don’t see it?
 Take a close look at the mountain.
-The bear is closely associated with Bern, Switzerland (where the company was originally formed), as well as the Swiss Mountains.
+The bear is associated with Bern, Switzerland, where Emil Baumann and Theodor Tobler created the company in 1908.
 The word “Bern” is also hidden within “Toblerone”.

-Quiksilver’s logo is actually based on the 19th-century woodblock print by Hokusai, entitled The Great Wave Off Kanagawa.
-The painting hides Mount Fuji in the background, set within the crest of the wave, and it’s exactly that imagery that Quiksilver’s logo simplifies and depicts.
+The Quiksilver logo is based on the 19th-century woodblock print The Great Wave off Kanagawa by Hokusai.
+The artwork hides Mount Fuji in the background, set within the crest of the wave, and it’s that exact imagery the Quiksilver logo simplifies and depicts.

 Wendy’s may be fast food, but it’s also comfort food.
-Originally founded in 1969 by Dave Thomas, the company was named after his daughter, Wendy.
-But if you look closely at Wendy’s collar, it actually spells out the word “Mom.”
+Founded in 1969 by Dave Thomas, the company was named after his daughter, Wendy.
+However, if you look closely at Wendy’s collar, it spells out the word “Mom.”
 You may have never noticed it, but perhaps your subconscious did.
-Wendy’s is supposed to have more “homey” feel than the other fast food giants out there, and that message is pretty obvious in the logo.
+Wendy’s is supposed to have a more homely feel than the other fast-food giants out there – a message that’s obvious in the logo.

-The South Korea auto company, Hyundai, actually holds the abstract image of two men shaking hands.
-“The Hyundai logo may look like the first letter of our name, but it also symbolizes two people – the company and customer – shaking hands,” says their website.
-Interesting.
+The logo of the South Korean auto company Hyundai holds the abstract image of two men shaking hands.
+According to the company website, “The Hyundai logo may look like the first letter of our name, but it also symbolizes two people – the company and customer – shaking hands.”

-This “hidden” message here is a bit harder to spot than the rest, but it’s undeniable.
-The two center “Ts” in the logo are actually two people enjoying Tostitos over a salsa dip.
-The bowl of salsa is in red and makes up the dot in the letter “i”.
+The hidden message here is a bit harder to spot than the rest, but it’s undeniable.
+The two Ts in the middle of the logo resemble two people enjoying Tostitos over a bowl of salsa, the latter of which is in red and forms the dot in the “i”.

-Revamped in 2005, the Baskin Robbins logo has the number “31” hidden in the design.
-Known for its 31 flavors, the special number 31 is a part of the “B” and “R” letters shown in pink.
+Revamped in 2005, the Baskin-Robbins logo has the number “31” hidden in the design.
+The ice-cream company is known for having 31 flavors, and the number is a part of the “B” and “R” letters shown in pink.

-Unilever’s logo was designed to include a little bit of everything.
-The British-Dutch company included “a spoon, an ice cream, a jar, a tea leaf, a hand and much more” in their logo design—all of which reflect the essence of their brand.
-According to their website, each part of the “U” has its own meaning, and is a visual expression of “making sustainable living commonplace.”
+The Unilever logo was designed to include a little bit of everything.
+The British company added “a spoon, an ice cream, a jar, a tea leaf, a hand and much more” in the logo design, reflecting the essence of the brand.
+According to the company website, each part of the “U” has a unique meaning and is a visual expression of “making sustainable living commonplace”.

-Obviously we can see that the Amazon logo contains a smile, but what doesn’t so-obviously register with most is that the arrow goes from “a” to “z”—meaning Amazon carries most products under the sun.
+We can see the Amazon logo contains a smile, but what doesn’t register easily is the arrow pointing from “a” to “z”, meaning the online giant carries most products under the sun.

-Perhaps it’s pretty obvious now, but the Pinterest logo (the “P” within the circle) resembles a pin.
+Perhaps it’s pretty obvious, but the Pinterest logo (the “P” within the circle) resembles a pin.

 If you add a smile on the bottom left-hand side of the red circle, this logo becomes an image of a person, in profile, wearing Beats headphones.

-Perhaps one of the least obvious (or most obvious, depending on your perception), the FedEx logo contains an arrow in it, signifying that they’re always on-the-go.
-Graphic designers seamlessly incorporated this arrow in between the “E” and the “X”, resulting in a brilliant, world-famous design.
+Perhaps one of the least obvious (or most obvious, depending on your perception), the FedEx logo contains an arrow in it, signifying that the company is always on the go.
+Graphic designers seamlessly incorporated this arrow between the “E” and the “X” resulting in a brilliant design.

-Hidden within Le Tour de France’s logo is the image of a person bicycling.
+Hidden within the Le Tour de France logo is the image of a person cycling.
 Don’t see it?
-Look closely at the letters “our” and the orange dot.
+Look closely at the letters “our” and the yellow dot.

-Every letter within the word “Toyota” is actually hidden within the logo itself.
-The “T” is center, the “O” is the outer ring, the “Y” is also made of the center rings, and the “A” is right in the middle.
-Fascinating, right?
+Every letter within the word “Toyota” is hidden within the logo of the car maker.
+The “T” is in the centre, while the “O” is the outer ring.
+The “Y” is also in the centre rings, and the “A” is in the middle.

-For the histories and meanings behind some of world’s most recognizable brands, check out this story.
+For the histories and meanings behind some of the most recognisable brands, check out this story.